 This Classic Stuffed Shells Recipe couldn’t be easier to put together!
-Made with Ricotta, spinach, and Italian herbs and seasonings, they are luscious and comforting.
+Made with Ricotta, spinach, and Italian herbs and seasonings covered with marinara sauce and smothered in cheese.

 I stuffed these shells with a mixture of Ricotta, Parmesan, spinach and Italian herbs, but you could mix things up and add in Romano cheese or other herbs if you like.
 Have some fresh herbs exploding in the garden?
 Throw those in instead!

 Stuffed shells are perfect for gifting to a family with a new baby or someone else in need, as they are easy to make ahead, and the creamy, comforting filling makes this recipe a hit with everyone around the dinner table.

 Stuffed shells are relatively easy to make if you have a few tricks up your sleeve.